thestippe/thestippe.github.io/_posts/2023-08-11-beta-binom.md

 Which gives us, again, $\hat{p} = \frac{y}{n}$

-The frequentist statistician, however, knows that his estimate for the alive cell fraction is not exact, and he would like to know how much can this interval be large.
+The frequentist statistician, however, knows that his estimate for the alive cell fraction is not exact, and he would like to provide an uncertainty interval associated to the estimate.
 He can use the central limit theorem, which says that, if $n$ is large, then the binomial distribution can be approximated with the normal distribution with the same mean and variance of the binomial distribution, which corresponds to $\mu = n\hat{p}$ and $\sigma^2= n\hat{p}(1-\hat{p})\,.$
 He would use this theorem to provide the $95\%$ Confidence Interval for this distribution, which is given by